Science of People - Logo

 How to Tell Someone They Smell in 4 Easy Steps

+You need to handle conversations about body odor or bad breath with sensitivity and kindness.
 In the long run, letting someone know they smell, and helping them overcome their odor, can benefit them.
-But that doesn’t mean it might not be an awkward conversation.
+But that doesn’t mean it won’t be an awkward conversation.

 Use these 4 steps to help you navigate the conversation with compassion.